iconara/ione-rpc/README.md

 end
 ```

-If you read the part above about how the client randomly selected which server to talk to and though that that wasn't very useful, there's a way to override that, just implement `#choose_connection`:
+If you read the part above about how the client randomly selected which server to talk to and thought that that wasn't very useful, there's a way to override that, just implement `#choose_connection`:

 ```ruby
 class TranslationClient < Ione::Rpc::Client